 - Multiple Supplier Cost: If you are buying your products from different suppliers and they are giving you different prices, this might result in a lower or higher value of cost price than the current buy price.

-How can I set up Initial Cost Price in TradeGecko?
+How can I set up Initial Cost in TradeGecko?

-Initial Cost Price is set per variant in TradeGecko.
+Initial Cost is set per variant in TradeGecko.
 This can be done a few ways:

 On Manual Product Creation